NVIDIA/TensorRT-LLM/benchmarks/python/README.md

-# Benchmark for Python Runtime
+# Benchmark Python Runtime

+> [!WARNING] Python benchmark is not recommended to be used for benchmarking, please use C++ benchmark instead
+> The Python benchmarking scripts can only benchmark the Python runtime, which do not support the latest features, such as in-flight batching.

-This document explains how to benchmark the models supported by TensorRT-LLM on a single GPU, a single node with multiple GPUs or multiple nodes with multiple GPUs.
+This document explains how to benchmark the models supported by TensorRT-LLM on a single GPU, a single node with multiple GPUs or multiple nodes with multiple GPUs using the Python runtime.

 ## Overview